-The Internal Audit function was overseen by one of the Executive Directors provided by AICL's insurance manager during the year.
+The Internal Audit function was overseen by an Arch Director (separate from the risk and actuarial function holders) during the year.
+Subsequently the newly appointed independent non-executive director has taken on the role of Head of Internal Audit and now oversees the function.
 Arch Capital Services Inc.'s internal audit function is appropriately resourced with qualified and experienced individuals and is entirely independent of the Company's operation.